Webcast works in real-time to convert your live webinar into a single video stream and then broadcasts it to your attendees.

 If you have attendees with "last-mile" issues like firewalls, VPNs, Wi-Fi settings, and browser plugins that inhibit their ability to receive audio and video streams in webinars, Webcast will solve most issues.
 It will also help those on slower internet connections or attending on older/out-of-date browsers like Internet Explorer.

-Currently it's a required setting for webinars with over 50 registrants.
+*Currently, it is a required setting for webinars with over 50 registrants.